The 4 Sickest Terrain Parks in Utah

 This might be where you’ll find some of the driest, fluffiest powder in the states, but The Greatest Snow on Earth® or not, some days are just made for the park.

 Utah has features for days, serving both pint-sized freestylers catching their first air to gold medal-winning aerialists.
 Utah's terrain parks and slopes are Olympic-tested and rider approved, and most resorts that offer orange oval options, seamlessly blended into Utah mountains' signature snow, typically offer multiple terrain parks for all manner of on-mountain performance art.

-1. Every friggin’ inch of Park City’s terrain parks and Elwoods on the Canyons Village side
+1. Every inch of Park City’s terrain parks and Elwoods on the Canyons Village side

 There’s a reason Park City Mountain can’t seem to stay off all kinds of “top terrain parks” lists from all over the world.
 They’ve got some of the most delightfully twisted minds in the industry setting up their features — the creativity here is constantly off the charts.
-Boasting a world-class 22-foot superpipe, alongside three terrain parks — Three Kings, The Ridge and King’s Crown — there are no limits to what can be done here.
+Boasting a world-class 22-foot superpipe alongside six terrain parks, there are no limits to what can be done here.
 Each park is uniquely tailored to each skill level, so whether you’re looking to try out your first rail or huck a cab 1260°, Park City tops the list.

 "Park City’s my home, and there’s no place that gets me more stoked than King’s Crown.
 Huge kickers, rails and boxes — it’s perfect. "

 Just look at Neff Land, for example.
 They could have slacked on this smaller, progression-focused park, but what you get instead is a ticket to Candyland with wacky neon-colored features, including an insane double candy-cane jib, a snow cone bonk, ice cream and cupcakes, and a bunch of other features I’d be tempted to eat.